 - Conservation of a stone Coptic icon from Ethiopia

 - Construction of a mezzanine level in our storage facility to provide the best care and storage of our collections

 - Materials needed to move collections to new custom-designed storage space in the Museum’s new Palmer Hall location

-Please contact Assistant Director Sara Cromwell at 336.758.5282 or firstname.lastname@example.org to learn how to donate.
+Please contact Assistant Director Sara Cromwell at 336.758.5282 or email@example.com to learn more.
 Donations to the Conservation Fund are fully tax-deductible.